Skip to main content

 For this page visualisation, the largest estimated components are interview performance and academic record or predicted grades, with supporting roles for submitted written work, the personal statement, the school or college reference, contextual data and extenuating circumstances.

 No admissions-test criterion is included because official Cambridge sources state there is no admission assessment for Education.
-Cambridge does not publish fixed percentage weights for Education admissions, so the decision-criteria weights are editorial estimates for visualisation only.
+Cambridge does not publish fixed percentage weights for Education admissions, so the decision-criteria weights are indicative, Cambridge does not publish numerical weightings.

 Section 07